SausageTaste/Dalbaragi/README.md

 # What is this?

 My personal game engine project powered by Vulkan.

-My goal is catching up my previous [OpenGL game engine project](https://github.com/SausageTaste/Little-Ruler) in terms of rendering techniques and image quality.
+My goal is to catch up my previous [OpenGL game engine project](https://github.com/SausageTaste/Little-Ruler) in terms of rendering techniques and image quality.

+Supported platforms are Windows, Linux and Android.

 # How to build

-* Download LunarG Vulkan SDK [here](https://www.lunarg.com/vulkan-sdk/) and install it
+* Download [LunarG Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and install it
-* Git is required to fetch dependencies automatically
-* CMake is the only supported build system so please use it
+* *CMake* is the only supported build system so please use it
+* *Git* is required for CMake to fetch dependencies automatically
-* On Ubuntu you may need to execute followings to configure CMakeList.txt without error
+* On *Ubuntu* you may need to execute followings to configure CMakeList.txt without error
     ```
     sudo apt-get install libx11-dev
     sudo apt-get install xorg-dev libglu1-mesa-dev